High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 How is High Functioning Anxiety Treated?

-Currently, there is no treatment method specifically geared towards high functioning anxiety.
-If you struggle with this condition, it’s likely a doctor will recommend other treatment options typical of anxiety disorders in general.
+Currently, there is no treatment specifically geared towards high functioning anxiety.
+If you struggle with this condition, it’s likely a doctor will recommend other treatment options typical of anxiety disorders.

 Diagnosis

 As of this time, the DSM-5 doesn’t recognize high functioning anxiety as a mental illness.
 With that said, a mental health professional is unlikely to diagnose you as such.
-Instead, they may find that you struggle with another form of anxiety, such as obsessive-compulsive disorder (OCD) or PTSD, and diagnose you accordingly.
+Instead, they may find that you struggle with another form of anxiety, such as obsessive-compulsive disorder (OCD), and diagnose you accordingly.

 As mentioned, anxiety disorders exists on a spectrum and there’s a good chance your struggle is a mild form of a type of anxiety.

-In order to determine your diagnosis, a mental health professional will run a series of tests.
-These include a physical exam, a family history analysis, or a psychological evaluation. ¹¹
+To determine your diagnosis, a mental health professional will run a series of tests.
+These include a: ¹¹

 Since those with high functioning anxiety may not present enough symptoms for a diagnosis, a doctor may find their condition to be inadequate for treatment.
-In such cases, it’s vital for you to discuss exactly how you feel and how anxiety has effected your life.
+In such cases, it’s vital for you to discuss exactly how you feel and how anxiety effects your life.

 Even if your doctor doesn’t come to a diagnosis, there are still treatment methods and coping mechanisms to help you deal with this condition.